chentsulin/sweetalert-react/README.md

 - **allowEscapeKey**: You should pass `show` as false via `onEscapeKey`.
 - **allowOutsideClick**: You should pass `show` as false via `onOutsideClick`.

-All of other options can be passed as props, see them in [Configuare Section in sweetalert document](http://t4t5.github.io/sweetalert/)
+All other options can be passed as props, see them in [Configuare Section in sweetalert document](http://t4t5.github.io/sweetalert/)

 ## FAQ

 ### Q: My alert didn't close when 'go back' or 'go forward' in browser

-You can listen history change and set `show: false` when it mounted.
-See full example [here](https://github.com/chentsulin/sweetalert-react/blob/master/examples/history-change/components/App.js).
+You can listen to history changes and set `show: false` when it is mounted.
+See the full example [here](https://github.com/chentsulin/sweetalert-react/blob/master/examples/history-change/components/App.js).

-### Q: Can I use react component to render html for popup body?
+### Q: Can I use react component to render HTML as the alert body?

-Sure, you can achieve it with `ReactDOMServer.renderToStaticMarkup`:
+Sure, you can achieve this with `ReactDOMServer.renderToStaticMarkup`:

 ```js
 import { renderToStaticMarkup } from 'react-dom/server';